DiscountGrocery/myopia-wiki/-Myopia/-Characters/-Player/Duck.md

 Duck learned the ins and outs of the music scene in [Sharn](https://eberron.fandom.com/wiki/Sharn.) and learned to stay hidden using personas sustained through his shape-shifting abilities.

 After garnering large audiences, some of Duck's popular elven personas caught the attention of [House Phiarlan](https://eberron.fandom.com/wiki/House_Phiarlan).
-Parasitical relationships formed with the naive Duck until local conflict escalated between House Phiarlan and [House Thuranni](https://eberron.fandom.com/wiki/House_Thuranni).
+Parasitical Relations <i class="ri-user-line"></i>hips formed with the naive Duck until local conflict escalated between House Phiarlan and [House Thuranni](https://eberron.fandom.com/wiki/House_Thuranni).
 Duck's mentor was accidentally killed in the crossfire, and Duck presumed his identity to withdraw and protect himself.

 Years passed and Duck subsisted on low-paying gigs and worship of [the Traveler](https://eberron.fandom.com/wiki/The_Traveler).

 #### **Story:**

 Duck is introduced as Staedtler.
-In [Session 1](../../-Session-Notes/-1-Gathering-Storms/Session-1--And-their-shadows-will%20spread-like-oil.md), Duck stumbles across Maylyn (neither recognize each other due to memory suppression by powerful [enchantment magic](../../../-Sacrosanct/Machine-of-Enchantment.md)) She offers a job as an agent for the Looking Glass, which Duck accepts out of boredom and beliefs related to the Traveler.
+In [Session 1](../../-Session-Notes/-1-Gathering-Storms/Session-1--And-their-shadows-will-spread-like-oil.md), Duck stumbles across Maylyn (neither recognize each other due to memory suppression by powerful [enchantment magic](../../../-Sacrosanct/Machine-of-Enchantment.md)) She offers a job as an agent for the Looking Glass, which Duck accepts out of boredom and beliefs related to the Traveler.

-Duck learns to fight, incorporating his musical ability into inspiration for his peers.
+Duck learns to fight, incorporating his musical Ability <i class="ri-star-line"></i> into inspiration for his peers.

 In [Session 4](../../-Session-Notes/-1-Gathering-Storms/Session-4--Phantom-of-the-Opera.md), Duck finds a powerful musical artifact, [Phil](../../-Items/Phil.md), that responds only to his touch.